Ritik1510/cp-server-js/learnings.md

 ---
 - Write controllers from here
 - Continue with `routes` and create express routers using `router()` fnc.
+- req and res in async function both can access the cookies using the `req/res.cookie()`
+- Both the req and res is objects that are avilable in application environment.

   ```js
   const router = Router();
   router.route("/register").post(